Huotes/CommitMaker/README.md

 Chuck Norris solved the halting problem.

 If you give someone a program... you will frustrate them for a day; if you teach them how to program... you will frustrate them for a lifetime.

+Those aren't credits that roll after Walker Texas Ranger.
+It is actually a list of fatalities that occurred during the making of the episode.